o3de/o3de.org/content/docs/userguide/ui/editor/using.md

 ---
-description: ' Use &ALYlong;''s &ui-canvas-editor; to create and customize various user interface elements and components such as menus, buttons, and heads-up displays. '
+description: ' Use Amazon Lumberyard''s UI Editor to create and customize various user interface elements and components such as menus, buttons, and heads-up displays. '
-title: Using the &ui-canvas-editor;
+title: Using the UI Editor
 ---
 # Using the UI Editor {#ui-editor-using}